 - Any applicable utility bills

-The Paycheck Protection Program is a short-term fix for the sharp, sudden economic contraction caused by the COVID-19 pandemic.
-Demand for the first and second tranches of PPP funds was enormous, but there’s hope for business owners who missed out: a third extension of the program, pending an act of Congress.
+The Paycheck Protection Program was a short-term fix for the sharp, sudden economic contraction caused by the COVID-19 pandemic.
+Demand for the first and second tranches of PPP funds was enormous, and the third round is likely to be no different.

-If you do get the opportunity to apply, think of it this way.
+If you do get the opportunity to apply for a Paycheck Protection Program loan, think of it this way.
 If your borrower application proves successful, the hour you spend gathering the necessary documentation, completing your application form, and submitting it to the lender of your choice could be the most profitable hour you spend at work this entire year.